PenTaist/PenTaist/README.md

 A few years ago, I created this GitHub account with the aim of sharing projects that I find interesting and helping as many people as possible benefit from them.

-I'm a supporter of Open Source; I don't like anything proprietary like Microsoft, Apple, or others.
+I'm a supporter of Open Source; I don't like anything proprietary ( GAFAM ).

 I am proficient in the following programming languages:
 - HTML